 Episode 59

-Martin v.
+Oral Argument: Martin v.
 United States | Case No. 24-362 | Date Argued: 4/29/25

 Petitioners are the innocent victims of a wrong-house raid conducted by an FBI SWAT team in Atlanta, Georgia.
 Seeking a remedy for torts committed against them, Petitioners brought a cause of action against the United States under the Federal Tort Claims Act.
 In its opinion below, the Eleventh Circuit held that all of Petitioners' FTCA claims are barred by sovereign immunity supplied either through the Constitution's Supremacy Clause or the FTCA's discretionary-function exception.
 In one or more ways, the opinion below conflicts with decisions from every other circuit.